Aquses/IoT-humidity-temperature-project/README.md

 In this project, I used the website https://ThingSpeak.com.
 By using ThingSpeak, you can share your sensor data on their platform and visualize it on a graph along with timestamps.
 This enables you to conveniently access your sensor readings from any location worldwide.

-Next step is creating a new channel on Thingspeak and getting and API key for uploading the data.
+Next step is creating a new channel on Thingspeak and getting an API key for uploading the data.
 ![Alt text](images/thingspeak_img1.png)

 You are now ready to run your code on the development board.
 To upload the code, follow these steps: